The WannaCry ransomware pandemic: week one and the weeks to come.

 Generalize the recommendations to good digital hygiene, and they'll serve well to limit if not eliminate risk of over ransomware infections.

 So far no one has developed a generally applicable decryptor for WannaCry, but as Help Net Security reports, it turns out a glitch in Windows XP does make some limited recovery possible.
 Researchers at QuarksLab say they've developed a tool that takes advantage of an oddity in the way Windows XP cleans memory.
 So their tool works on affected XP machines, but only if the computers haven't been rebooted post-infection, and if their memory hasn't been erased or reallocated.
 So you've got that going for you, but as QuarksLab says, you need a bit of luck.
 Buena suerte, and don't forget sound hygiene.

-What about WannaCry's colleagues in EternalBlue exploitation?
+What about WannaCry's counterparts in EternalBlue exploitation?

 Uiwix seems to have proved, in the Register's characterization, "a damp squib," failing to gain traction largely because it lacks WannaCry's worm functionality.
 More worrisome to most observers is Adylkuzz, cryptocurrency-mining malware that began spreading quietly even before WannaCry broke out into the wild.
 Its effect on victims has so far been to slow their machines down.
 The controllers of Adylkuzz are monetizing it in a straightforward fashion, mining coins.